Managed ACME Service

 - This method of "proxying" ACME orders is non-standard and may not work with every ACME client.
 It relies on ACME clients allowing authorizations to be instantly valid, but the order itself taking some time to process.

 - The choice of actual ACME CA used for the real certificate order depends on the hub's default CA selection.
-The client cannot currently indicate a preference; in the future, this may be possible using ACME profiles.
+The client cannot indicate a preference; in the future, this may be possible using ACME profiles.

 - The temporary hub-managed certificate created for the order will be discarded as soon as the client downloads the final certificate.
 It will not participate in ACME ARI, etc., and automated renewal will depend on the client.